-There’s no fading into the woodwork.
-When you’re here, you’ll be called out in class and stopped in the library by professors who know you by name, just read your latest paper, or saw your most recent performance.
+At Beloit, students live the liberal arts.
+There’s no fading into the woodwork, here.
+You’ll be called out in class and stopped in the library by professors who know you by name, just read your paper, or saw your most recent performance.
 But what differentiates Beloit from anywhere else is that you’re going to be put to work.
 Consider yourself warned.

 These are Beloiters, and they are two things, indisputably: interesting and interested.
 See for yourself.